Modelguns: Cartridges

 Following the Marushin PFC, MGC also developed CP-Blowback cartridge (CP is an MGC acronym for Cap Piston that relates to the "piston" design of the MGC cartridges) to change from open cartridge to closed type cartridge in 1982.
 Since then, all other modelgun makers adopted similar closed type cartridge design for their blowback models – Piston Push Cartridge from Tokyo CMC, Blowback CTG Cartridge from Kokusai, Piston Fire Cartridge from Hudson.
 Later various modelgun makers further enhanced the design with additional rubber O-ring to further enhance the air-seal inside the cartridge.
 It provides even better blowback performance especially for the Heavy Weight models.
-This finally comes to the current blowback cartridges: - CP-HW cartridge from MGC, New Piston Fire cartridge from Hudson, New Plug Fire Cartridge from Marushin, Evolution cartridge from Tanaka, etc.
+This finally comes to the current blowback cartridges: - CP-HW cartridge from MGC, New Piston Fire cartridge from Hudson, New Plug Fire Cartridge and X-PFC from Marushin, Evolution cartridge from Tanaka, etc.

 Surprisingly, Tanio Koba released the GM7 with plastic open blowback cartridge in 2009 and supplemented with aluminum alloy open cartridge later.
-However, it changes to Easy CP blowback system in 2015.
+However, it changed to an Easy CP blowback system in 2015.

 For revolvers, there are 2 main design of cartridges.

-MGC, CMC, Marui and Kokusai (early models) adopt closed cylinder design which had integral firing pins mounted at the front chamber end.
-The cap is plugged at the front tip of the cartridge (usually one-piece) and the cartridge is shorter than the real one.
+MGC, CMC, Marui and Kokusai (early models) adopted closed cylinder design which had integral firing pins mounted at the front chamber end.
+The cap was plugged at the front tip of the cartridge (usually one-piece) and the cartridges were shorter than real ones.

-KSC, Marushin, Tanaka, HWS, CAW and newer plastic Kokusai revolvers adopt open cylinder design which just had a steel plate to partially block the chamber end.
+KSC, Marushin, Tanaka, HWS, CAW and newer plastic Kokusai revolvers adopt open cylinder design which just have a steel plate to partially block the chamber end.
 The firing pin is integrated in the cartridge design and the cap is plugged inside the cartridge.
 The cartridge can be made in full length (or very close to) as the real one.

-The recent models of Tanaka, Kokusai, Elan and HWS even make their cartridge's "bullet" portion screw separable and in silver or copper color so that they look very realistic lead / copper bullet cartridge.
+The recent models of Tanaka, Marushin, Kokusai, Elan and HWS even make their cartridge's "bullet" portion screw separable and in silver or copper color so that they look very realistic lead / copper bullet cartridge.
 There are also some aftermarket cap-firing cartridges produced by Mulberry Field, B.W.C., C-Tec / Malugo and Tanio Koba for some selected compatible models of modelgun.
 Many of them are even designed to accommodate double or triple caps in their cartridge for enhanced blowback, sound and muzzle flash effect.

 Mulberry Field, C-Tec / Malugo, Right, Elan and KSC make very nice full size dummy cartridges for display and manual operation purposes.
 The dummy cartridge has built in spring supported movable primer which is good for dry firing.
 It also comes with realistic screw-on copper or lead "bullet" head and genuine rim markings.